 It took me a long time to realize how important my pre-sleep mindset was.
 If I tell myself: This week is going to be terrible, when I wake up, indeed it is.
 If I tell myself: This week is going to be challenging, but I’m prepared, and I can handle it, that, too, seems to come to pass.
-And if I tell myself: This week is going to be challenging, and unfortunately I’m not prepared at all, but I know that when I’m least prepared is when the real magic happens, then Pow: magic.
-I have much more control over the character of the world in which I wake than I initially realized.
-Any number of things seem to be able to work themselves out overnight when I simply give my consciousness the power—the permission—to do so.
+And if I tell myself: This week is going to be challenging, and I’m not prepared at all, but thankfully when I’m least prepared is when the real magic happens, pow: magic.
+I seem to have more control over the character of the world in which I wake than I initially realized.
+Any number of things are able to work themselves out overnight when I simply give my consciousness the power—the permission—to do so.

-There seems to be a portion of my brain beyond my conscious control that believes I cannot have good things without suffering.
+True, there seems to be a portion of my brain beyond my conscious control that believes I cannot have good things without suffering.
 That I need to “earn” or “deserve” abundance; that I don’t merit my miracle.
-This is faulty thinking.
+But this is faulty thinking.
 As Monsignor Torgerson told us this week: God’s love is not tit-for-tat.
 (Indeed, be it divine or human, tit-for-tat is never love; tit-for-tat is business.)
-I know from reading the work of teachers such as Brice Le Roux, Bruce Lipton, and Joe Dispenza that it is possible to over-write faulty programming that is neither true nor useful, but I have not done that yet.
-So when my I-don’t-deserve-this fear rears its head, I feed it the 20th century.
+So when my I-don’t-deserve-this-amazing-thing fear rears its head, I feed it the 20th century.
 We have suffered, my friends.
 We have suffered enough to satisfy even the most voracious unconscious needs.